-- It measures the outer belt electrons, both trapped and precipitating to study how the low rate and energy spectrum of the Earth’s outer radiation belt electrons evolves
+- It measured the outer belt electrons, both trapped and precipitating to study how the low rate and energy spectrum of the Earth’s outer radiation belt electrons evolves

-- It monitors the SEP protons associated with solar flares to study how flare location, magnitude, and frequency relate to the timing, duration, and energy spectrum of SEP protons that reach Earth
+- It monitored the SEP protons associated with solar flares to study how flare location, magnitude, and frequency relate to the timing, duration, and energy spectrum of SEP protons that reach Earth

-- It measures electrons in 3 differential and 1 integral energy channel.
-Protons are measured in 4 differential channels
+- It measured electrons in 3 differential and 1 integral energy channel.
+Protons were measured in 4 differential channels

-The instrument is a scaled down version of the REPT instrument, which is being built at LASP for NASA’s Radiation Belt Storm Probes (RBSP) mission in the LWS (Living with a Star) program.
+The instrument was a scaled down version of the REPT instrument, which was built at LASP for the NASA Van Allen Probes mission (formerly the Radiation Belt Storm Probes mission) in the LWS (Living with a Star) program.

-For more information about the RBSP mission, see:
+For more information about the Van Allen Probes mission, see:

 Launch date: August 2012